App store ranking factors: App Store vs. Google Play

 In-App Purchases (IAP)

-The names of your In-App Purchases (IAPs), including subscription plans, are going to be indexed by Apple as keywords tool.
+The names of your In-App Purchases (IAPs), including subscription plans, are going to be indexed by Apple.
 Each IAP has its own display name, promotional image, and description.
 Your IAPs can show up in the app store search results and even be featured in the Today tab.
 So make sure that you don’t forget to optimize them too.

 Apple’s Spotlight Search